Research & Teaching Interests:

 - B.A.
 2002, Williams College, Williamstown, MA

-SD3375: Sustainability, Economics, and Development
+SD 3375: Sustainability, Economics, and Development

-Brian J. Burke is an Assistant Professor in the Goodnight Family Sustainable Development Department at Appalachian State University.
+Brian J. Burke is an Associate Professor in the Goodnight Family Sustainable Development Department at Appalachian State University.
 After receiving his Ph.D. in Anthropology from the University of Arizona, he served as a post-doctoral researcher with the Coweeta Listening Project at the University of Georgia and the Coweeta Long Term Ecological Research (LTER) Program.
 His research aims to support movements for social justice, environmental sustainability, and solidarity economies by examining their ethical visions, strategies, and the challenges they face.
 Drawing on post-structural political economy and political ecology, he is particularly interested in the ways that material and socio-cultural dynamics work together to constrain and enable change.
 His work has included projects on urban environmental activism and appropriate technologies on the US-Mexico border, rural cooperatives in Brazil and Paraguay, alternative economies in Colombia, and environmental knowledge production in southern Appalachia.

 Vásquez-León, Marcela, Brian J. Burke, and Timothy J. Finan (Eds).
 2017.
 Cooperatives, Grassroots Development, and Social Change: Experiences from Rural Latin America.
 Tucson: University of Arizona Press.